xetsue/mc-tool/README.md

 > Updated UUID key generation using deterministic algorithm.
 Refer to [UUID Generation Documentation.](https://github.com/xetsue/mc-tool/blob/main/README.md#uuid-generations)

-> As opposed to the older version that uses mathematical entropy and randomized seed based generation of seperate data.
-This method caused complications and it was impossible to retrieve keys by using the generated UUID.
+> As opposed to the older version that used randomized entropy and inconsistent seed based generation.
+This method caused complications where it was impossible to retrieve keys by using the generated UUID.
 With the new algorithm, a single UUID can be decrypted back to obtain the key along the pair of said UUID.

 ## Previews